surendrareddy235/defi-credit-score/README.md

 - A JSON file mapping each wallet to a credit score between 0 and 1000
 - A bar chart showing the distribution of scores
-- (Optional) Model-based predictions using a trained XGBoost regressor

 ## Methodology